 What Is Uninsured Motorist Coverage?

 Uninsured motorist coverage (UM) is an insurance policy separate from the liability coverage the state mandates.
-It will pay for your damages resulting from a car accident if the other driver lacked any liability insurance.
+It would pay for your damages resulting from a car accident if the other driver lacked any liability insurance.

 What Is Underinsured Motorist Coverage?

-What Damages does UM/UIM Cover?
+What Damages Does a UM/UIM Policy Cover?

 Do I Need UM/UIM Coverage?